go-air/.github/CONTRIBUTING.md

 an individual or an organisation, the process at Go-air is the same:

-1. The individual or a suitable representative their organisation must file an issue with label "cla" requesting to be added in the AUTHORs file.
+1. The individual or a suitable representative their organisation must file an issue with label "cla" requesting the right to be added in the AUTHORs file.
+The project should have this as an optional issue template when filing, with text pre-filled to grant rights to the project.
-2. If the filer of this issue is able, they should create a pull request with the change to the file.
-If not, a maintainer will do this.
+2. If the filer of this issue is able, they should create a pull request with the change to the file, or include the change in their first pull request.
+If the filer is not able, a maintainer will do this.
 The pull request will be reviewed and directed to the appropriate branch for the project.
 3. If the filing is on behalf of an organisation, it should provide contact info for the organisation in the issue.
-If this is not preferred, the contact information may instead be mailed to the contact listed in the project's CODE_OF_CONDUCT instead.
+If this is not preferred, the contact information may instead be mailed to the contact listed in the project's CODE\_OF\_CONDUCT instead.
-4. The request is considered accepted if a member closes the issue with comment "Approved."
-6. Once the request is approved by a member, the first PR of the new Author should contain the corresponding change to the AUTHORS file.
+4. Once the associated pull request is merged, the request to grant copy rights is granted.

 ### Reviews

 We value reviews and attention to detail.
 We normally spend several rounds of review.